Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability can lead to CPU exhaustion per request, causing denial-of-service for endpoints serving files.
-This affects any Starlette application that uses StaticFiles or direct FileResponse responses.
-The impact extends to frameworks built on Starlette, such as FastAPI, when using file-serving endpoints (GitHub Advisory).
+This vulnerability enables CPU exhaustion per request, causing denial‑of‑service for endpoints serving files (e.g., StaticFiles or any use of FileResponse).
+It affects any Starlette application that uses StaticFiles or direct FileResponse responses, including frameworks built on Starlette such as FastAPI (GitHub Advisory).

-The vulnerability has been patched in Starlette version 0.49.1.
-Users are advised to upgrade to this version or later to mitigate the risk (GitHub Advisory).
+The vulnerability has been fixed in version 0.49.1.
+Users should upgrade to this version to mitigate the issue.
+The fix optimizes the HTTP ranges parsing logic to prevent the quadratic-time processing vulnerability (GitHub Release).

 Source: This report was generated using AI